epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-25-docker-debian-apt.markdown

 ![Docker APT: cache dump][image-ss-cache-dump]{: .img-responsive }

 Or just package names if you wish.
+Listing packages handled by package manager, can be achieved by <code>apt-cache pkgnames</code>.

 {% highlight bash %}
 $ apt-cache pkgnames | less